sahil0094/TSAI_S6/README.md

 # TSAI_S6 - PART 2

 ## Objective <br>
-Achieve 99.4% or more accuracy on mnist dataset with below contraints -
+Achieve 99.4% or more accuracy on mnist dataset with below constraints -
 <li> Less than 20k parameters
 <li> Less than 20 epochs
 <li> Use Batch Normalization